 4) We teach one another during church gathering or assembly.
 And one of the reasons we do so is to learn to submit to one another, because none of us is above the other.
 See Church Services Are NOT Biblical

 “Two or three prophets should speak, and the others should weigh carefully what is said.
 And if a revelation comes to someone who is sitting down, the first speaker should stop.
 For you can all prophesy in turn so that everyone may be instructed and encouraged.”
 1 Corinthians 14: 29-31

 “Submitting yourselves one to another in the fear of God.”
 Ephesians 5: 21

 Revelations will rarely come unless we are well versed in the word (i.e., the bible), because the Holy Spirit will mostly teach by reminding us of what Jesus taught (i.e., by reminding us of the word of God).

 “...the Holy Spirit .. will teach you all things and will remind you of everything I have said to you.”
 John 14:26

 The Holy Spirit enlightens the word of God for us, making it go beyond intellectual assent and causing it to coalesce deep inside our spirit man (i.e., He teaches us).
-Then, He reminds us of it, warning us when we’re about to do something that God forbids, or egging us on when God wants us to step into whatever service He has prepared for us.
+Then, He reminds us of it, warning us when we’re about to do something that God forbids, or egging us on when God wants us to step into whatever service (the 4 Duties Of Ministry and the Everyday Life Ministry) He has prepared for us.

 The Holy Spirit mostly reminds us of God’s written word because God doesn’t want the unscrupulous to attribute to Him things He never said.
 For example, if someone dares say that following the lead of the Holy Spirit, they have come to realize that God no longer considers fornication to be a sin; then we would immediately know that they are lying, because according to God’s law fornication IS a sin.
 Consequently, the Holy Spirit and God’s written word form a system of checks and balances.